jhannah/jays.net/resume/resume.md

 languages and 17 currencies.
 * Lead developer of corporate Intranet, providing distributed real time departmental and project information to 31 executive and sales offices worldwide.
-* To-specification modifications of “Call Detail” program: 4700+ lines of legacy code which, during each billing cycle, manipulates and analyses 24 million revenue records (on average) to generate bills sent to 34K+ active SME customers.
+* To-specification modifications of "Call Detail" program: 4700+ lines of legacy code which, during each billing cycle, manipulates and analyses 24 million revenue records (on average) to generate bills sent to 34K+ active SME customers.
 * Miscellaneous accounting system analysis and modification tasks to support new products and procedures in 600+ program and 500+ data table accounting environment (mostly legacy Informix-4GL and FourGen applications).
-* As-needed miscellaneous system engineering, system administration, and network administration / monitoring responsibilities (e.g.: built and maintaining Internet / Intranet server rack of 3 dual-processor x86 Linux servers providing all Internet, Intranet ,and Extranet services worldwide.
+* As-needed miscellaneous system engineering, system administration, and network administration / monitoring responsibilities. e.g.: built and maintaining Internet / Intranet server rack of 3 dual-processor x86 Linux servers providing all Internet, Intranet, and Extranet services worldwide.

 ### Director of Software Development | Quality Service Management, Inc. ($16M) | 1997-1998